oatsfx/AbilitySeconds/LATEST.md

-Added setting to disable default cooldown circle
+Added a trailing "s" to timers